fanpu/website/_pages/courses.md

 low-cost 3-month investment for you to figure out what your interests are and to learn about the problems faced by different industries.
-Since the internship structure does not vary significantly between yeras, I ended up attending a lot of similar talks and lessons for interns, and did not learn as much as during my first internship with them.
+Since the internship structure does not vary significantly between yeras, I ended up attending a lot of similar talks and lessons for interns, which felt slightly repetitive.
+Not to say that there's any fault with their internship, which is very well-run and well thought-out as far as internships go - this is on purely on the grounds of increasing my early career exposure to different types of companies.

 ### Spring 2022